SEUNGKYUCHUNG/OfficeScripts/README.md

 [Microsoft Office Dev Scripts](https://learn.microsoft.com/en-us/office/dev/scripts/)

-## Contribution
+## Contributing
-Contributions are welcome!
-Please feel free to open issues or submit pull requests.
-Check the contributing guidelines for more details.
+If you encounter any issues or have suggestions, feel free to [submit an issue](../../issues).

 ## Contact
 For any questions, reach out to ghsccontact@gmail.com